Skip Ribbon Commands

 The renewable energy fuel source that contributes the majority of the total accredited capacity is classified and reported as the primary fuel source of a power station.
 Where an expansion includes an additional fuel source, the primary fuel source is the original accredited fuel source.

-Small-scale solar photovoltaic systems that received small-scale technology certificates (STCs) under the Small-scale Renewable Energy Scheme may be eligible under the Large-scale Renewable Energy Target if added capacity means the power station exceeds 100 kilowatts.
-The expanded capacity that did not receive STCs may be eligible for LGCs.
+Small-scale solar photovoltaic systems that received small-scale technology certificates under the Small-scale Renewable Energy Scheme may be eligible under the LRET if added capacity means the power station exceeds 100 kilowatts.
+The expanded capacity that did not receive small-scale technology certificates may be eligible for LGCs.
 The original system is not eligible for additional entitlements under the Renewable Energy Target.

 Power stations generating electricity prior to 1 January 1997 are accredited with a renewable energy power baseline.
 Only renewable energy generation above this baseline is eligible for LGCs.
 Baselines may vary year on year.
 The data reflects the 2022 calendar year baseline for each power station.
-Data on historical baselines is available on the Renewable Energy Certificate (REC) Registry public register.
+Data on historical baselines is available on the REC Registry public register.

-Power stations may be suspended temporarily or permanently, to ensure the integrity of the Large-scale Renewable Energy Target is maintained.
+Power stations may be suspended temporarily or permanently, to ensure the integrity of the LRET is maintained.
 A power station is not eligible for LGCs for the period of time they are suspended.
-A power station that is suspended is still accredited and the capacity reported under the Renewable Energy Target.
+A power station that is suspended is still accredited and the capacity is reported under the Renewable Energy Target.

 2022 total LGCs and capacity of accredited power stations